riffraffbacalso/bspell/README.md

 bspell
 ```

-Answers are given in reverse word frequency order, meaning the more common a word's usage the earlier it will show, and pangrams are highlighted in green
+Answers are given in reverse word frequency order, meaning the more common a word's usage the earlier it will show.
+Pangrams are highlighted in green.
+Words from the day's actual NYTimes word list are underlined and italicised

 ### Custom Puzzles